begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

        V.STRING = 'ABC'
        IF V.STRING = 'ABC' THEN CRT 'YES'
        IF V.STRING EQ 'ABC' THEN CRT 'YES AGAIN'

+IF...ELSE construct can be used without THEN:

+       V.STRING = 'ABC'
+       IF V.STRING NE 'ABC' ELSE CRT 'YES'

 ## Environment variables relevant to jBC programming